SeldonIO/seldon-spark/README.md

 Seldon Spark
 ============

-Spark jobs used within the Seldon predictive analytics platform.
+This project has been re-located to the [seldon-server](https://github.com/SeldonIO/seldon-server) project.

-This is an early release and more documentation will be added soon.
-For the current Seldon docs see [http://docs.seldon.io](http://docs.seldon.io)
+`seldon-server/offline-jobs/spark`

 ## License

 This project is licensed under the Apache 2 license.
 See LICENSE.txt.